Germany's 10-year bond yield hits new 11-year high as selloff continues

 By Harry Robertson

-LONDON, Oct 21 (Reuters) - Germany's 10-year bond yield hit a new 11-year high on Friday, as angst over rising interest rates weighed on debt markets with the European Central Bank expected to raise interest rates sharply again next week.
+LONDON, Oct 21 (Reuters) - Germany's benchmark bond yield hit a new 11-year high on Friday, as angst over rising interest ratesdrove a further selloff in global debt markets.

-A selloff in global bonds has continued this week, with central banks showing few signs of slowing down in their campaigns to stamp out inflation.

-The ECB meets next week and economists polled by Reuters expect another outsized 75 basis point (bp) rate hike on Oct.
-27. That would take the deposit rate to 1.5%, its highest since early 2009.
+The ECB meets next week and economists polled by Reuters expect another outsized 75 basis point (bp) rate hike on Thursday, taking the deposit rate to a 13-year high of 1.5%.
+The Bank of England is also expected to hike interest rates by 75 bps the following week.

-The German 2-year yield DE2YT=RR was 6 bps higher at around 2.17%.
+The German 2-year yield DE2YT=RR was 8 bps higher at around 2.181% after hitting a 14-year high.
 Yields move inversely to prices.

-U.S. 10-year Treasury yields meanwhile rose to a new 14-year high of 4.272%, with data on Thursday showing persistent tightness in the jobs market that should keep the Federal Reserve firmly in tightening mode.
+Tough talk from a Federal Reserve official and strong jobs data drove the U.S. 10-year Treasury yield as high as 4.291%, a level not seen since December 2007.

 The Fed has pushed up its interest rate range to 3% to 3.25% from just 0% to 0.25% in March.
 Higher interest rates cause investors to demand bigger returns on bonds, pushing up yields.

-Philadelphia Fed President Patrick Harker said on Thursday that the central bank was not done yet.
+"We are going to keep raising rates for a while," Philadelphia Fed President Patrick Harker said on Thursday.

-In Europe, a combination of looming rate hikes by the ECB and an expected surge in bond issuance as countries tackle the energy crisis have unnerved investors.
-Inflation in the euro zone came in at an annual rate of 9.9% in September, the highest on record, data showed this week.
+In Europe, looming rate hikes and an expected surge in bond issuance as countries tackle the energy crisis have unnerved investors.
+Inflation in the euro zone came in at a recordannual rate of 9.9% in September, data showed this week.

-Ratings agency S&P was due to review Italy's credit rating on Friday.
-It lowered its outlook on Italian sovereign debt to stable, from positive, in July after the resignation of Mario Draghi as prime minister.

-Nervousness that the ECB could start reducing its holdings of bonds - amassed largely during the coronavirus crisis - in the coming months was also a factor.
+The prospect that the ECB could soon start reducing its bond holdings in a process called quantitative tightening (QT) was also weighing on sentiment.

 "The fact that one is taking away a one-sided buyer with almost unlimited pockets is something that will put a mark on markets," said Piet Haines Christiansen, chief strategist at Danske Bank.

+"QT has only started to emerge in investors minds when we priced in that (interest rates) will go above 2%," said Sphia Salim, head of European rates strategy at Bank of America.

+"If you have a central bank which goes into restrictive policy, then it doesn't really make sense without contemplating a reduction in reinvestments."

-Elsewhere, Britain's 10-year bond yield GB10YT=RR was up 1 bps at around 4%, but well below the 4.632% level touched earlier this month after plans by Liz Truss for tax cuts sparked chaos.
-Truss resigned as Britain's Prime Minister on Thursday.
+Elsewhere, Britain's 10-year bond yield GB10YT=RR was up 13 bps at 4.035%, but well below the 4.632% level touched earlier this month after plans by Liz Truss for tax cuts sparked chaos.
+Truss resigned as Britain's prime minister on Thursday.

 ((Harry.Robertson@thomsonreuters.com;))